Why Does Progesterone Make You Dizzy? | Hormone Effects Explained

 How Blood Pressure Changes Cause Dizziness

 Blood pressure is crucial for ensuring enough oxygen-rich blood reaches all tissues, especially the brain.
-Progesterone-induced vasodilation decreases vascular resistance, which lowers systolic and diastolic pressures.
-For some people, this drop is mild; for others, it can be significant enough to cause symptoms.
+Progesterone-related vessel relaxation may decrease vascular resistance, which can lower systolic and diastolic pressures in susceptible people.
+For some, this drop is mild; for others, it can be significant enough to cause symptoms.

 A sudden drop in blood pressure upon standing—a condition called orthostatic hypotension—is a common cause of dizziness.
-Since progesterone relaxes vessels and reduces blood volume slightly through its effect on kidney function (promoting sodium excretion), these combined effects may increase susceptibility to orthostatic hypotension during high progesterone phases like luteal phase or pregnancy.
+Since progesterone may relax vessels and influence fluid balance through kidney-related hormone pathways, these combined effects can increase susceptibility to lightheadedness during high-progesterone phases, pregnancy, or when starting progesterone medication.
+MedlinePlus progesterone drug information specifically notes that progesterone may cause dizziness, drowsiness, lightheadedness, and fainting when getting up too quickly.

 Neurological Influence of Progesterone on Balance